 There you have it!
 These are some ideas to help you get that Iron Maiden sound.
 Try these settings and see how they work for you.
 With a little time and patience, you should be able to get close.

 Add effects in the mix to keep building upon these settings.
 The band used many effect pedals as well, but this is better for you to experiment with once you have the sound down.
 And who knows, maybe you’ll find something even better!

 Iron Maiden has used many amplifiers over the years.
 They have mostly stuck with Marshall amps.
 But they have also used Mesa Boogie, Gallien Krueger, and Blackstar.

 What kind of guitars does Iron Maiden use?

-Iron Maiden has used Gibson, Jackson, and Ibanez guitars a great deal, but modified Fender Stratocasters with Dimarzio super distortion pickups have been a part of many sessions.
+Iron Maiden has used Gibson, Jackson, and Ibanez guitars for a long time.
+But modified Fender Stratocasters with Dimarzio super distortion pickups have also been used.